 Veterans are given preference when it comes to hiring for most federal jobs.
 However, in order to be considered a veteran for hiring purposes, the individual's service must meet certain conditions.

-Preference is given to those honorable separated veterans (this means an honorable or general discharge) who served on active duty in the Armed Forces.
-Effective on October 1, 1980, military retirees at or above the rank of major or equivalent, are not entitled to preference unless they qualify as disabled veterans.
+Preference is given to those honorably separated veterans (this means an honorable or general discharge) who served on active duty in the Armed Forces.
+Retirees at or above the rank of major or equivalent are not entitled to preference unless they qualify as disabled veterans.

 For more information about the Veteran's Preference Hiring Program, see the Federal Government's Veteran's Preference Web Page.